-A new study in the US has found that stress – a major factor in several different types of hair loss – is quite literally killing people.
+A new study carried out by the University of Indiana in the US has found that stress – a major factor in several different types of hair loss – is quite literally killing people.

 Research into more than 2,000 people from Wisconsin who were in their 60s found that those who had little control of their work load had a 15.4 per cent increased risk of dying over a seven-year period.
 Those who had a high level of control over their work and, therefore, were more free to enjoy a healthy work-life balance, were 34 per cent less likely to die.

 Stress is far more problematic that many people think, and far from being something to quietly suffer through, it comes with very real symptoms including – as the new study shows – a heightened risk of death.
 Less dramatically, but still life-changing in many cases, stress is linked to millions of cases of hair loss.

 According to research from 2014 by UK hair care and salon brand Percy & Reed, 50 per cent of men and 75 per cent of women blame work stress for their thinning hair.
 It also revealed that one in five of those who regarded their stressful job as the cause of their hair loss earned over £75,000 a year.
 That figure dropped to one in ten for people earning £15,000 per year or less.
 Another study from the same year carried out by L’Oreal found that women are losing their hair earlier than ever, with a sixth of those polled saying they had experienced hair loss before turning 30.